filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 {{ $frontmatter.description }}

+## Background

+Lotus v1.11.0 introduced the notion of `subsystems` in the `lotus-miner` process.
+Currently there are 4 subsystems, that can be configured (enabled/disabled) via the `config.toml` file.

+At the moment these `subsystems` are designed to be grouped into two distinct types of `lotus-miner` nodes:

+1. The `markets` node - a `lotus-miner` process responsible to handling the storage market subsystem, and all functionality related to storage/retrieval deals;

+2. The `mining/sealing/proving` node - a `lotus-miner` process responsible to Filecoin mining, and sector storage, sealing and proving;

+When a `lotus-miner` node is started with configuration for a `markets` node, it includes a libp2p node and should be publicly exposed on the Internet for other clients to communicate with it.

+When a `lotus-miner` node is started with configuration for a `mining/sealing/proving` node, it does not include a libp2p node, and it doesn't have to be publicly exposed on the Internet.
+The `markets` node communicates with it via its JSON RPC interface.

+This document explains how to split your existing monolith `lotus-miner` node into multiple processes and take advantage of this new architecture, which brings more security to your mining operation as well as less potential attack surface.

 ## Pre-requisites

-Before splitting the markets service process from the main miner process, you should backup your miner's metadata repository.
+Before splitting the markets service process from the monolith miner process, you should backup your miner's metadata repository.
 You need to start the `lotus-miner` with the `LOTUS_BACKUP_BASE_PATH` env variable in order to do that.

 ```sh
 export LOTUS_BACKUP_BASE_PATH=~/lotus-backup-location